Skip to content

 I don’t know who comes to mind for you, but I am thinking of Pete Rose.

 For those unfamiliar with Rose, who died this week at age 83, he was one of the greatest baseball players ever to take the field.
 A hard-nosed, scrappy, winning-is-everything athlete nicknamed “Charlie Hustle,” Rose led his hometown Cincinnati Reds to two world titles in the 1970s and amassed more base hits than anyone else in history.
-Even today, decades later, he holds the record by such a large margin that it will probably never be broken.
+Even today, decades later, he holds the hits record by such a large margin that it will probably never be broken.

-But a Major League Baseball investigation in the late 1980s uncovered that Rose had broken the rules by betting on baseball games that he played in and managed.
+But a Major League Baseball investigation in the late 1980s found that Rose had broken the rules by betting on baseball games that he played in and managed.
 He lied about it and, as a result, was banned from MLB for life.
 The Baseball Hall of Fame voted to exclude him permanently from candidacy.

-And so the contrast between the world of Pete and the world of Politics couldn’t be clearer.
+The contrast between the world of Pete and the world of Politics couldn’t be clearer.
 As Sports Illustrated baseball editor Ted Keith, who supports the ban on Rose, puts it in a superb new documentary about the player, “integrity has to be the basis of professional sports, even if it’s not the basis of public life.”

 And yet there is, as with so many things in modern baseball, an asterisk to this story.